PirateMaryRead/DBLM-Btrfs-Layout-Manager/README.md

 * listing subvolumes;
 * creating subvolumes;
 * checking whether a path is already a subvolume;
+* working with more than one Btrfs context when `/home` is separate;
 * removing subvolumes safely;
 * mounting the top-level subvolume when needed.